TL;DR

 A Deep Dive: Over 50s Life Insurance

-Over 50s Life Insurance is a straightforward financial product designed to provide a fixed, tax-free cash sum to your loved ones when you die.
-It is a type of 'whole of life' policy, meaning it's guaranteed to pay out whenever you pass away, as long as you keep up with your payments.
+Over 50s Life Insurance is a straightforward financial product designed to provide a fixed, potentially tax-efficient cash sum to your loved ones when you die.
+It is a type of 'whole of life' policy, meaning it's designed to pay out, subject to a valid claim whenever you pass away, as long as you keep up with your payments.

 How Does Over 50s Life Insurance Work?